 In this article, Rasid Wiyono, as one of the founders, talks about the workplace wellness and how it affects the living standards among employees, while at the same there remain certain issues, including uncertain opportunities, last-minute tasks, non-traditional surface skills, and another thing that may occur in a start-up company.

 “Wellness and justice has a slight border.
-Justice isn’t about treating everyone equally, but is more a reciprocal duty we give someone who eagers more effort.
-Something with effort brings more value, and is resulted to our client’s trust and satisfaction.
-That’s the parameter for myself to treat the team better.
+Justice isn’t about treating everyone equally but is more a reciprocal duty we give someone who eagers more effort.
+Something with effort brings more value and is resulted in our client’s trust and satisfaction.
+That’s the parameter for me to treat the team better.
 And it coheres with their wellness, if they do more, we’ll give more.”

 In terms of commercialism, the purpose of building RRGraph to Rasid is to escalate the thoughtful ideas every presenter delivers.
 “Rather than the fair designed one, a well-crafted presentation can change the future holds, either to the speaker or the audience, and we’re here to facilitate its purpose, that’s our fundamental as a company.”
 So pragmatics, you may think.
 Meanwhile, there’s one thing Rasid loves to be the founder that has nothing to do with the job itself.
 It’s when he sees employees go to the office with a decent smile in the morning.